seandurnin-cs/data-structures-and-algorithms/README.md

-# data-structures-and-algorithms
+# Data Structures and Algorithms

-Solutions and implementations of common data structures and algorithms in Java.
+Implementations of common data structures and algorithms in Java.
+Includes recursion, sorting, searching, and linked structures.
+Each file can be compiled and run independently.